-FACTBOX - Reviews for films in main competition at Cannes 2013
+Factbox - Reviews for films in main competition at Cannes 2013

 - ONLY LOVERS LEFT ALIVE by Jim Jarmusch, USA

 Stars: Tom Hiddleston, Tilda Swinton, Mia Wasikowska.
-Synopsis: An underground musician and his enigmatic lover are together for several centuries.
+Synopsis: An underground musician and his enigmatic lover are together for several centuries in this film.

 - LA VÉNUS À LA FOURRURE (Venus in Fur) by Roman Polanski, France

 Stars: Emmanuelle Seigner, Mathieu Amalric.
-Synopsis: An actress tries to convince a director to give her a role.
-(Reporting by Belinda Goldsmith and Alexandria Sage; Editing by Pravin Char)
+Synopsis: An actress tries to convince a director that she's perfect for a role in his upcoming production.